 Tbilisi, Georgia, Feb.
 12

 Large scale military action was launched in South Ossetia on August 8, 2008.
 Later, Russian troops occupied Tskhinvali and expelled the Georgian military.
-Russia recognised the independence of South Ossetia and Abkhazia in late August.
-In response, Tbilisi ended diplomatic relations with Moscow and has called the two unrecognised republics of Abkhazia and South Ossetia occupied territories.
+Russia recognized the independence of South Ossetia and Abkhazia in late August.
+In response, Tbilisi ended diplomatic relations with Moscow and has called the two unrecognized republics of Abkhazia and South Ossetia occupied territories.

 Translated by R.A.

 Edited by C.N.

 Follow us on Twitter @TRENDNewsAgency